exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 From a performance perspective, it takes more work (than builtin addition) to:

-* spawn a child process (including copying the environment)
+* copy the environment and spawn a child process
-* connecting the standard I/O channels
+* connect the standard I/O channels
-* waiting for the process to complete, capturing the exit status.
+* wait for the process to complete and capture the exit status.

 Particularly inside of a loop, be careful about invoking external tools as the cost can add up.
 Over-reliance on external tools can take a job from completing in seconds to completing in minutes (or worse).